ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /policies/{PartnerAPIKey}
-This request will retrieve the partner policy details for given PartnerAPIKey.
+This API would be used to retrieve the partner policy details for given PartnerAPIKey.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/policies/fa604-affcd-33201-04770</div>